pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 When storing events, domain events of different types are mapped to a namedtuple, and the namedtuple is used to create a database record.

 The fields of the namedtuple define the persistence model for storing domain events.
-The field names of the database record are expected to match the field names of the namedtuple.
-Such database records can be selected and converted to namedtuples, and the namedtuples can be mapped back to event objects.
+The field names of a suitable database table will match the field names of the namedtuple.
+The database records can be selected and converted to namedtuples, and the namedtuples can be mapped back to domain event objects.

 SequencedItem